It is useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 9. “Behave” versus “Behave Oneself”

-Behave is similar in meaning to act, whereas behave oneself means “avoid bad behaviour” or “not cause trouble”.
+Behave is similar in meaning to act.
+It cannot usually have an object noun after it, but -self words like oneself are an exception, the resultant meaning being “avoid bad behaviour” or “not cause trouble”.
 Behave and its derivative behaviour are often found in sociological and psychological writing, where interest in the actions of human beings is strong.
 Behave oneself is slightly patronising:

 (g) The children who behaved themselves were rewarded.